Cello

-The violoncello (/ˌvaɪələnˈtʃɛloʊ/ VY-ə-lən-CHEL-oh, /it/), commonly abbreviated as cello (/ˈtʃɛloʊ/ CHEL-oh), is a medium-low pitched bowed (sometimes plucked and occasionally hit) string instrument of the violin family.
+The violoncello (/ˌvaɪələnˈtʃɛloʊ/ VY-ə-lən-CHEL-oh, /it/), commonly abbreviated as cello (/ˈtʃɛloʊ/ CHEL-oh), is a medium-low pitched bowed string instrument of the violin family.
 Its four strings are usually tuned in perfect fifths: from low to high, C_{2}, G_{2}, D_{3} and A_{3}.
 The viola's four strings are each an octave higher.
 Music for the cello is generally written in the bass clef; the tenor clef and treble clef are used for higher-range passages.

-Played by a cellist or violoncellist, it enjoys a large solo repertoire with and without accompaniment, as well as numerous concerti.
+Played by a cellist or violoncellist, the instrument enjoys a large solo repertoire with and without accompaniment, as well as numerous concerti.
 As a solo instrument, the cello uses its whole range, from bass to soprano, and in chamber music, such as string quartets and the orchestra's string section, it often plays the bass part, where it may be reinforced an octave lower by the double basses.
 Figured bass music of the Baroque era typically assumes a cello, viola da gamba or bassoon as part of the basso continuo group alongside chordal instruments such as organ, harpsichord, lute, or theorbo.
 Cellos are found in many other ensembles, from modern Chinese orchestras to cello rock bands.

 Etymology

 The name cello is derived from the ending of the Italian violoncello, which means "little violone".
 Violone ("big viola") was a large-sized member of viol (viola da gamba) family or the violin (viola da braccio) family.
 The term "violone" today usually refers to the lowest-pitched instrument of the viols, a family of stringed instruments that went out of fashion around the end of the 17th century in most countries except England and, especially, France, where they survived another half-century before the louder violin family came into greater favour in that country as well.

-In modern symphony orchestras, it is the second largest stringed instrument (the double bass is the largest).
+In modern symphony orchestras, it is the third largest stringed instrument (the double bass and harp are larger).
 Thus, the name "violoncello" contained both the augmentative "-one" ("big") and the diminutive "-cello" ("little").
 By the turn of the 20th century, it had become common to shorten the name to 'cello, with the apostrophe indicating the missing stem.
 It is now customary to use "cello" without apostrophe as the full designation.
 Viol is derived from the root viola, which was derived from Medieval Latin vitula, meaning stringed instrument.